What is a cover board, and what are the benefits of the most specified cover board types?

 What is the difference between roof and cover boards?

 A roof board sometimes called a ‘roof substrate board’, refers to substrates installed on top of roof decks and below the insulation layer.
-The term ‘cover board’ refers to substrates traditionally installed above the insulation layer, and below the waterproofing layer, of a flat or low slope roof system.
+The term ‘cover board’ refers to substrates traditionally installed above the insulation layer, and below the waterproofing layer, of a flat roof system.

-Roof boards are installed directly on wood, steel, and concrete decks.
+Roof boards are installed directly onto the structural deck.
 Depending on the material used to manufacture the board and the types of roof deck, they can be specified to help improve sound attenuation.
 They can also help slow or limit the spread of heat and fire from within the building.
-A roof board provides a good surface for an AVCL (Air and vapour control layer) to be fitted to, and it, in the instance where the deck is a fluted steel one, creates a flat surface making the following installation of products a little easier.
+A roof board provides a good surface for a Vapour control layer to be fitted to, and it, in the instance where the deck is a fluted steel one, creates a flat surface making the following installation of products a little easier.
 Roof board application can also help improve wind uplift resistance by enhancing the stability of the fixing at both points where the two objects are fastened together.

 Cover boards can be installed over all common types of insulation, and they act as a barrier that helps protect the insulation from compression and impact damage.
 The boards can improve sound performance and potentially increase the resistance of the building from external fire spread.
 Cover boards can help mitigate the puncture risks posed by accommodating foot traffic, allowing roof access for maintenance on the completed building.
 They also help increase the resistance to damage of some types of roof coverings, whether it is damage caused by an extreme weather event, flying debris, roof traffic or dropped tools.
 As is the case with a roof board, a cover board can help improve the wind uplift resistance of the roof build up as they enhance the stability of the fixing at both points that fasten the two objects together.